KittyTools/SoRare/README.md

 The api key works like your JWT token and is saved in the same file.
 You will be prompted to provide it at the first script execution.
 Everytime your JWT token expired (or is deleted), you will have to provide it again.

+## Node JS and NPM packages
+The main language used in the scripts is Node JS.
+You will need to install the framework (Node JS) and the different packages dependencies associated with the scripts (Using NPM).
+Here are some links to help you choose your environment and install them:
+- [Node.js and NPM on Windows][linkInstallNode]
+- [Using linux on windows with windows native WSL][linkWslTuto]
+- [Node.js and NPM on Linux][linkNodeLinux]
+- [Node.js and NPM on Windows, MacOS and Linux][linkNodeAllOs]

 ___

 # SoRare